kirbyj/praatdet/README.md

 - Unlike [peakdet](http://voiceresearch.free.fr/egg/), **praatdet** has nothing intelligent to say about multiple peaks.

 - I have tried to encapsulate different components of the script as functions (procedures).
-Praat does not really have functions, so this is kind of a mess.
-Note that local variables (e.g. ```.formula$```) are globally available.
+Praat does not have 'real' functions, so be aware that local variables (e.g. ```.formula$```) are globally available.

 ## References